Meet the Power & Politics power panelists

 Current Position: Political analyst

-Current Position: Principal And Vice President, Western Canada, Counsel Public Affairs
+Current Position: Principal and vice president, Western Canada, Counsel Public Affairs

 Experience: Brad is an experienced political operative who served in a number of capacities with the New Democratic Party, including as campaign manager of the NDP's historic 2011 federal campaign.
 He is also the former principal secretary to the late Jack Layton and former director of communications for the federal NDP.
 Brad also worked as an adviser in the B.C.
-Premier's Office and as the chief of staff to the B.C. minister of Finance.
+Premier's Office and as chief of staff to the B.C. minister of finance.

 Current Position: Principal at Earnscliffe Strategy Group

-Current Position: Journalist at iPolitics
+Current Position: Journalist at The Logic

-Current Position: Vice-Chairman of Summa Strategies and Managing Director of Abacus Data.
+Current Position: Vice-Chairman of Summa Strategies and managing director of Abacus Data.

-Current Position: Co-founder of Bluesky Strategy Group.
+Current Position: Founding partner of Rubicon Strategy

 Current Position: Ottawa parliamentary correspondent for Le Devoir